Coronavirus Update & Resources

-We are working with our event and group-related customers who were scheduled to visit the NASCAR Hall of Fame during closure to accommodate their needs, with the hope we can reschedule for future dates.
+We are committed to working with our individual, event and group customers who were scheduled or planning to visit during closure to accommodate their needs.

 - NASCAR Hall Memberships will be extended for the length of time the NASCAR Hall of Fame was closed.

 - General admission tickets purchased for dates the Hall was closed will be honored at any other date.